k8-mb/k8-mb.github.io/timeline.md

 March 31th
 ----------

-I receive a mail from someone kalled Karasu, from a _googlemail_ address, asking to keep the cellar open, because they have to work.
+I receive a mail from someone called Karasu, from a _googlemail_ address, asking to keep the cellar open, because they have to work.
 I ask to Mr. Vogl for confirmation.
 He replay that the new construction manager is Mr. Massoud and the new new foreman is Mr. Karasau.
 So, I